 East Cornwall · PL22

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Lostwithiel, that work is shaped by the place itself — Lostwithiel is a medieval town on the river Fowey, formerly the capital of Cornwall, with a strong antiques trade, a Norman church and an extensive Conservation Area, with a building stock that leans toward medieval and Georgian merchants' houses and Victorian terraces.
+Working in Lostwithiel means starting from the PL22 context — Lostwithiel is a medieval town on the river Fowey, formerly the capital of Cornwall, with a strong antiques trade, a Norman church and an extensive Conservation Area, with a building stock that leans toward Victorian terraces and post-war estates.

 - Conservation Area